thejinchao/turbolink/README.md

 ```
 generate_code.cmd <proto_file> <package_name> <output_path>
 ```
-In the proto file above, package name is `Greeter`, Use the following steps to generate code files:
+In the proto file above, the package name is `Greeter`, Use the following steps to generate code files:
 1. Generate code file with command line: `generate_code.cmd hello.proto Greeter .\output_path`
-2. Copy generated directory `Private` and `Public` from `output_path` to `YourProject/Plugins/TurboLink/Source/TurboLinkGrpc`.
+2. Copy generated directories `Private` and `Public` from `output_path` to `YourProject/Plugins/TurboLink/Source/TurboLinkGrpc`
 3. Re-generate your project solution and build it.

 This batch file generates code through a protoc plugin named `protoc-gen-turbolink`, the code of this plugin can be found [here](https://github.com/thejinchao/protoc-gen-turbolink)